 You could call this a “diving watch light.”
 It’s an example of the “sports watch” category that is receiving a lot of attention from many brands (click here for the Top Ten Sports Watches).
 The Hamilton Khaki Navy Scuba looks like a diving watch, with unidirectional rotating bezel and screw-down crown, but its water resistance of 10 bar/100 metres makes it suitable at most for surface swimming.
+More watches for the beach here.
 Last year’s Khaki Navy Frogman is a better choice if you are looking for a diving watch, with a 1,000-metre water resistance, helium escape valve and the other usual diving watch features.

 The Hamilton Khaki Navy Scuba is moderately sized at 40 mm diameter, with a steel case.
 The dial and bezel are of diving watch inspiration, in two alternative colour schemes, black and orange, and all-black.
 The seconds track has thirds-of-seconds subdivisions, reflecting the movement rate of 3 Hertz.
 The caseback is solid, engraved with a sort of compass rose motif.
 Hour indices and hands are coated with SuperLuminova.
 The watch has a steel bracelet or a black canvas strap.